madrover/pyscaler/docs/design.rst

 finished.
 PyScaler overcome this situation by packaging these lengthy tasks into asynchronous celery task that are executed in the background.

-SQLite
+SqLite
 ~~~~~~~~
 `http://www.sqlite.org/ <http://www.sqlite.org/>`_

-SQLite is a self-contained, serverless, zero-configuration,
+SqLite is a self-contained, serverless, zero-configuration,
 transactional SQL database engine.

-Using the
+It is used on PyScaler as the configuration storage.
+As PyScaler almost
+configuration storage is minimal and almost not varies, using a simple
+database as SqLite eases its management.

+For big deployments or high availability reasons it could be easily
+migrated using Django's ORM layer to another RDMBS as MySql, Oracle, etc...

 Memcached
 ~~~~~~~~~~~~~~~~~~~~~~